twylie/virosearch/README.md

 ## Output File Types

 **ViroSearch** also generates a number of intermediate files during the the mapping and variant calling pipeline that may be of interest to an end-user.
-See pipeline step details ==TK== for more information on output files per pipeline step.
+See [Pipeline Steps](https://github.com/twylie/virosearch#pipeline-steps) for more information on output files per pipeline step.
 In the interest of disk space conservation, many of these files are marked as "intermediate" and are removed by the variant calling pipeline when no longer needed.
 To retain all files generated by the pipeline, run the top-level Snakemake execution command with the `--notemp` flag.

 There are a few major file types created by **ViroSearch** that are of interest for variant analysis review.
 For each reference-sample pair, **ViroSearch** generates: 1) a SNP VCF report; 2) an INDEL VCF report; a variant call read counts file.
 These file types are retained regardless of running the Snakemake pipeline with or without the `--notemp` flag.
 The SNP and INDEL variant reports are standard VCF format---see [Variant Call Format](https://en.wikipedia.org/wiki/Variant_Call_Format) for details.
 The read counts file is generated alongside variant calling to indicate per-locus read depth and associated base-position quality.